Traffic crashes are not a new occurrence or uncommon by any means.

 - Relax.
 The most important thing a driver can do to avoid intersection crashes is to relax.
 Most crashes are caused by road rage, making it harder to assess a situation at the intersection.
 Taking a deep breath in and de-escalating the situation is important to stay safe.

-- Take yellow as red.
+- Take Yellow as Red.
 Speeding to get through a yellow light is unnecessary.
 While running a yellow light may shave a few minutes off a trip, your drivers run the risk that someone else is running the same light in the opposite direction.
 If a collision occurs, it’ll be head-on and with both parties accelerating — a worst-case scenario.

 The best way to approach a safety policy is with the mindset of continuous improvement.
-Maybe intersections are a problem this quarter, but red lights are next quarter’s hot button issue.
+Maybe intersections are a problem this quarter, but red lights are next quarter’s hot-button issue.
 Even if reevaluating every quarter, a consistently reworked safety policy can keep drivers, companies and communities safer.

 There’s nothing worse than being left in the dark, guessing what the expectations are that exist.
 Your employees crave answers, which is why communication is key.

 Sit down with your drivers and explain the expectations you have for them as representatives of your brand.
-Even if they don’t drive as a primary function of their role, communicating to your employees on why safe driving matters to your company and how they fit within that is essential.
+Even if they don’t drive as a primary function of their role, communicating to your employees why safe driving matters to your company and how they fit within that is essential.

-Driver training solutions can change the way you approach roadway dangers such as intersection crashes.
+Driver training can change the way you approach roadway dangers such as intersection crashes.
 If an employee doesn’t take to heart any of the seven tips and is caught texting at a red light, only to be rear-ended, wouldn’t you like an option before disqualifying them from driving or even working at the company?

 Now that you know about the prevalence of intersection crashes and the ways to keep both your employees and company safer, you may be wondering what next steps you should take.
 While intersection crashes are prevalent, they’re just the tip of the iceberg in managing your company’s driver risk.